chrisgeorge0911/AppleCodingTest/README.md

 - test_concepts contains a few tests that make sure the key functionality of first letter matching and word matching are checked.
 - test_trie are tests provided by the author of the trie module.

+The tests were mostly developed first and continuously run through the Pycharm test runner on every save.

+The tests can also be run from the command line.

 ##Larger data set